Bobby Riggs: Professional career

 In 1951, more than 20 years before he faced Court and King, Riggs played a short series of matches against Pauline Betz.
 These matches were scheduled for the first match of the evening before Kramer faced Segura in the main World Series contest.
-The Riggs-Betz matches took place towards the end of the tour (after Betz's opponent Gussie Moran had left the tour).
+The Riggs–Betz matches took place towards the end of the tour (after Betz's opponent Gussie Moran had left the tour).
 Riggs won the 1952 Gator Bowl Pro in Jacksonville.
-In 1953 Riggs won at Fort Lauderdale and the PLTA fall event at Long Island.
-In 1954 Riggs won events at U. S. Pro clay court championships, Canada Pro and Eastern States Pro.
-After that Riggs played increasingly rarely, often making up the numbers at the U. S. Pro at Cleveland.
+In 1953, he won at Fort Lauderdale and the PLTA fall event at Long Island.
+In 1954, he won events at U.S. Pro clay court championships, Canada Pro and Eastern States Pro.
+After that he played increasingly rarely, often making up the numbers at the U.S. Pro at Cleveland.

-As a senior player in his 60s and 70s, Riggs won numerous national titles within various age groups.
+As a senior player in his sixties and seventies, Riggs won numerous national titles within various age groups.